Particle accelerator: Circular or cyclic RF accelerators

-In the circular accelerator, particles move in a circle until they reach sufficient energy.
+In the circular accelerator, particles move in a circle until they reach enough energy.
 The particle track is typically bent into a circle using electromagnets.
 The advantage of circular accelerators over linear accelerators (linacs) is that the ring topology allows continuous acceleration, as the particle can transit indefinitely.
 Another advantage is that a circular accelerator is smaller than a linear accelerator of comparable power (i.e. a linac would have to be extremely long to have the equivalent power of a circular accelerator).

 Depending on the energy and the particle being accelerated, circular accelerators suffer a disadvantage in that the particles emit synchrotron radiation.
 When any charged particle is accelerated, it emits electromagnetic radiation and secondary emissions.
 As a particle traveling in a circle is always accelerating towards the center of the circle, it continuously radiates towards the tangent of the circle.
 This radiation is called synchrotron light and depends highly on the mass of the accelerating particle.
 For this reason, many high energy electron accelerators are linacs.
 Certain accelerators (synchrotrons) are however built specially for producing synchrotron light (X-rays).

-Since the special theory of relativity requires that matter always travels slower than the speed of light in a vacuum, in high-energy accelerators, as the energy increases the particle speed approaches the speed of light as a limit, but never attains it.
+Since the special theory of relativity requires that matter always travels slower than the speed of light in vacuum, in high-energy accelerators, as the energy increases the particle speed approaches the speed of light as a limit, but never attains it.
 Therefore, particle physicists do not generally think in terms of speed, but rather in terms of a particle's energy or momentum, usually measured in electron volts (eV).
 An important principle for circular accelerators, and particle beams in general, is that the curvature of the particle trajectory is proportional to the particle charge and to the magnetic field, but inversely proportional to the (typically relativistic) momentum.